Our Role in the Community

 Land and Buildings

-The Town Council took ownership of the Civic Hall and transformed it from a tired, underused building into a clean and modern performance space with a practically full bookings calendar.
-The Town Hall Building has more recently become the property of the Town Council and plans are still being formulated as to how to make the best use of the building going forward.
+The Town Council took ownership of the Civic Hall from Cheshire East Council and transformed it from a tired, underused building into a clean and modern performance space with a practically full bookings calendar.
+The Town Hall building is also the property of the Town Council and plans are still being formulated as to how to make the best use of the building going forward.

 The toilets at Adlington Road came under threat when the Cheshire East Ranger Service vacated the adjoining Ranger Station.
 Some towns and villages have already lost their public toilets so whilst the Town Council did not wish to take full ownership we are currently ensuring they can stay open by providing the cleaning and security services.